Most Affordable Online MFT Programs 2026

 Licensure Preparation for Online Marriage and Family Therapy Master's Programs

-Accredited marriage and family therapy graduate programs are designed to help you meet state licensure requirements while building real-world counseling skills.
-Most programs combine online coursework with in-person clinical experiences, such as practicums and internships.
-These hours are essential for meeting state-specific requirements and preparing for licensure exams like the National MFT exam.
+Accredited marriage and family therapy graduate programs are designed to help you meet state licensure requirements and prepare for practice as licensed marriage and family therapists (LMFTs).
+These programs typically combine online coursework with required in-person clinical experiences, including practicums and internships completed at approved sites.
+Clinical hours are essential for meeting state-specific requirements and qualifying to sit for licensure exams, such as the National MFT Examination.

 What To Expect in an Online MFT Program